-To be considered for inclusion in the proxy statement relating to our 2013 Annual Meeting of Stockholders, we must receive stockholder proposals no later than January 14, 2013.
-To be considered for presentation at the 2013 Annual Meeting, although not included in the proxy statement, proposals must be received no earlier than February 28, 2013 and no later than March 30, 2013; provided, however, that in the event that the date of the 2013 Annual Meeting is more than thirty (30) days before or more than thirty (30) days after the anniversary date of the preceding year's Annual Meeting, notice by the stockholder to be timely must be so delivered not earlier than the close of business on the ninetieth (90th) day prior to such Annual Meeting and not later than the close of business on the later of the sixtieth (60th) day prior to such Annual Meeting or the tenth (10th) day following the day on which we make a public announcement of the date of such meeting.
+To be considered for inclusion in the proxy statement relating to our 2014 Annual Meeting of Stockholders, we must receive stockholder proposals no later than January , 2014 [120 days prior to this year's mailing date].
+To be considered for presentation at the 2014 Annual Meeting, although not included in the proxy statement, proposals must be received no earlier than February , 2014 and no later than March , 2014 [75 and 45 days prior to this year's mailing date]; provided, however, that in the event that the date of the 2014 Annual Meeting is more than thirty (30) days before or more than thirty (30) days after the anniversary date of the preceding year's Annual Meeting, notice by the stockholder to be timely must be so delivered not earlier than the close of business on the ninetieth (90th) day prior to such Annual Meeting and not later than the close of business on the later of the sixtieth (60th) day prior to such Annual Meeting or the tenth (10th) day following the day on which we make a public announcement of the date of such meeting.

-Proposals that are not received in a timely manner will not be voted on at the 2013 Annual Meeting.
+Proposals that are not received in a timely manner will not be voted on at the 2014 Annual Meeting.
 If a proposal is received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
 All stockholder proposals should be marked for the attention of Secretary, Synta Pharmaceuticals Corp., 45 Hartwell Avenue, Lexington, MA 02421.

-Lexington, Massachusetts April 27, 2012
+Lexington, Massachusetts April , 2013